How to extend the lifespan of your rope

 How to wash your rope

-Switch lead end when climbing
+Switch the lead end when climbing

 Belaying